Dad of two Michael Hogan is all good for hilarious toilet books – here’s what he’d really like this Father’s Day…

 Child aged: 5

-What dads get: A gift that involves “crafting” (aka making an almighty mess) and ham-fistedly made breakfast on a tray.
+What dads get: A gift that involves “crafting” (aka making an almighty mess) a ham-fistedly made breakfast on a tray.
 Yum, a dangerously undercooked egg and Marmite-on-toast spread so thickly, it makes your eyes water.
 Plus a dandelion in a yogurt pot for “decoration”.

 What we really want: Some peace and bloody quiet.
 Is that too much to ask?
 IS IT?
 Oh, they’re making too much noise to hear me.
 No change there then.